ansible/ansible/docsite/latest/rst/playbooks2.rst

 as simple as not installing a certain package if the operating system is a particular version, or it could be something like performing some cleanup steps if a filesystem is getting full.

-This is easy to do in Ansible, with the `when` clause, which actually is a Python expression.
+This is easy to do in Ansible, with the `when` clause, which contains a Jinja2 expression (see chapter `Playbooks <http://www.ansibleworks.com/docs/playbooks.html#vars-section>`_ for more info).
 Don't panic -- it's actually pretty simple::

     tasks: